LuteOrg/lute-manual/src/usage/books/stats.md

 Since multi-word Terms can overlap or hide other terms, Lute needs to work through the full display of each text.
 For longer novels (e.g. 200K+ words), the full calculation is too slow to be usable.
 I've considered various simplifications to the calculation, such as ignoring multi-word Terms.
 This makes the checks faster, but wildly inaccurate in some cases.

-As a compromise, I figured that a sample of a handful of pages would be sufficient.
+As a compromise, I figured that a sample of pages would be sufficient.
 In real life, when considering a book, I just check a few pages to see if it's way above my level, I don't need to flip through every page.
 That's the approach that Lute takes, and it seems sensible.

+In future, I do hope to make further improvements on the stats calculation.
+As of September 2024, it seems like using a library like `ahocorapy` to create full-text indexes should be possible.